-The frosting uses melted chocolate for the most intense and pure chocolate flavor possible.
+The chocolate frosting uses melted chocolate for the most intense and pure chocolate flavor possible.
 I like to use semisweet, but feel free to use milk or bittersweet chocolate.
 Just make sure you’re using the highest quality chocolate you can.

 Do I have to use Dutch-process cocoa powder?

 I do recommend you stick with the Dutch-process cocoa as it actually works differently on a chemical level compared to regular natural cocoa.
 You can learn more about the differences between cocoa powders here.

 You can find Dutch-process cocoa at many gourmet food stores, like Target, Whole Foods, Sur la Table, and Williams-Sonoma.
 I actually order a big container on Amazon because it’s such a great value!

 You may have seen a few chocolate cake recipes that utilize hot water or even hot coffee.
-When the hot liquid is combined with the cocoa powder, it helps to dissolve and ‘bloom’ the cocoa powder to bring out as much flavor with as few cocoa lumps as possible.
+When the hot liquid is combined with the cocoa powder, it helps to dissolve and ‘bloom’ the cocoa to bring out as much flavor with as few cocoa lumps as possible.